 Foster Swift’s dedicated team of attorneys help with all issues related to divorce, separation and post-divorce judgements.
 First and foremost our clients know that they can depend on us to listen to their concerns, present the array of options, provide recommendations regarding the situation and provide representation of their interests as amicably or as aggressively as the circumstances dictate.

 There is no such thing as a "cookie cutter" divorce at Foster Swift.
-From simple to complex divorce cases, we have experience handling all aspects including:
+Everyone’s divorce case is unique.
+From simple to complex, we have experience handling all aspects of divorce cases including:

 - Child support